teoks0199/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Only allow the user to search for one keyword at a time.
     * Pros: Easy to implement as parsing one keyword is more simple than parsing multiple keywords.
-    * Cons: Less user friendly.
+    * Cons: Less flexible for the user.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**